Mixing Cocaine And Morphine: Side Effects And Risks

 Effects On Oxygen Intake

 Cocaine actually increases heart and breathing rates, because it requires more oxygen than normal.
 However heroin slows breathing, putting excess strain on the heart, brain and lungs.
+After taking morphine and cocaine together, the body often is not able to get enough oxygen to stay safe and navigate the effects of the cocaine.

 Increased Risk For Overdose

 In addition, the effects of cocaine start to taper off faster than heroin, so a person abusing speedballs may use more than someone using cocaine or heroin on its own.
+This increases the risk of overdose and permanent damage.

 Exposure To Dangerous Cutting Agents